-Without our energetic and talented staff, the Susquehannock experience be impossible!
+Without our energetic and talented staff, the Susquehannock experience would be impossible!
 Our Camps have an extremely high return rate of staff members, some of whom have been associated with Susquehannock for over 40 years.
 The Senior Staff members are educators in the off season and have many years of experience working with children.

 Junior Counselors must be at least 17 years old or have completed 11th grade of high school.